The stunning Caves of Nerja are a must-see in town. Find out the most useful tips and have your questions answered.

 When buying your ticket, you can choose which kind of trip you’d like to take part in.
 Among these, you will find:

-- Night Tour, when religious silence will accompany your visit.
-Saturdays at 6 pm (July and August at 7.30 pm).
+- English tour: at 6 pm (July and August at 8 pm)

-- Discovery Tour, around those areas that are closed to the general public, such as La Torca and La Mina.
-Saturdays at 5 pm (July and August at 6.30 pm)
+- Underground Science: around those areas that are closed to the general public, such as La Torca and La Mina.
+Fridays at 5.30 pm (July and August at 7.30 pm)

 Remember to wear comfortable shoes, preferably sturdy shoes since the ground is slippery at some points, and bring a jacket, for the temperature are usually lower in the caves.